Merit Scholarship

 Need-Blind Admission

-Need-blind admission means the college makes its admit decision without considering whether the applicant will need financial aid — for domestic students, at many US universities, and for international students, at only six.
+Need-blind admission means the college makes its admit decision without considering whether the applicant will need financial aid.
+Many US universities apply this for domestic students, but only six do so for international students.

 International Financial Aid